smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Potential downsides

-Compilation for additional platforms requires changes in configuration and build files.
+SDL Core compilation for additional platforms requires changes in configuration and build files.

 Further changes of configuration or build files may break the ability to build SDL for QNX or AGL.

-SDL developer should keep in mind that code and dependencies should be compiled for different platforms during changing configuration build files.
+SDL Core developer should keep in mind that code and dependencies should be compiled for different platforms during changing configuration build files.

 ## Impact on existing code

 SDL core will be modified in the platform specific places.
-All components that use **utils** will be affected and need to be retested on the target platform.
+All components that use **Utils** will be affected and need to be retested on the target platforms.

 ## Alternatives considered

 #### Refactor cmake files structure for easy multiple platforms support
-Current approach for creating cmake files and managing dependencies have the following problems :
+Current approach for creating cmake files and managing dependencies have the following problems:

 1. Existing cmake structure does not allow easy and seamless integration to other operating systems.
 2. Existing cmake structure has no unified management system of 3rd party libraries.
 3. Existing cmake structure does not allow flexible and clear dependencies resolution between components and libraries.

-Unification of 3rd party libraries management and internal dependencies management would reduce OEM efforts to integrate SDL into the custom OEM environment.
+Unification of 3rd party libraries management and internal dependencies management would reduce OEM efforts to integrate SDL Core into the custom OEM environment.

 #### Using real hardware with QNX and AGL